elastisys/terms/terms-of-service.md

 \* Elastisys reserves the right to downgrade the incident's level.
 See [3.4 Incident Levels and Response Time](#34-incident-levels-and-response-time).

+## A2.8 Pricing

+The Customer is charged for:

+- **change orders** and **incident management** on the basis of a monthly subscription;
+- **proactive security and stability improvements** on the basis of a monthly subscription;
+- **consultancy** on a time-and-material basis;
+- **training** on an as-needed basis.

+## A2.8.1 Change Orders and Incident Management

+This covers handling support tickets within the scope of the platform, such as:

+- creating and terminating Environments or Additional Services;
+- resizing Environments and Additional Services;
+- help with troubleshooting;
+- disaster recovery.

+These activities are covered by the stipulated response times.

+## A2.8.2 Proactive Security and Stability Improvements

+This covers activities such as:

+- applying monthly platform updates;
+- applying security patches as needed;
+- proactive monitoring to ensure platform stability and security.

+Premium Plan further includes:

+- 1 yearly go-live exercises, which includes a disaster recovery drill.

+The go-live checklist is located at <https://elastisys.io/compliantkubernetes/user-guide/go-live/>.

+## A2.8.3 Consultancy

+Consultancy on a T&M basis, such as:

+- migration assessment;
+- help with adapting the application to conform to Kubernetes and security best practices;
+- security review;
+- handling any other support ticket outside the scope of the platform.

+## A2.8.4 Training

+Training on an as-needed basis, such as:

+- training the application team on effectively using the platform.

-# Appendix 3 Managed Additional Service Specification [Managed Services only]
+# <a name="appendix-3"></a>Appendix 3 Managed Additional Service Specification [Managed Services only]

 This Appendix applies only to Managed Services.

 ## A3.1 Service Specification

-Elastisys can manage the following additional services within an environment:
+Elastisys can manage the following Additional Services within an environment:

 -   Databases: PostgreSQL versions 13, 14 or 15.
 -   Low-latency in-memory caches: Ephemeral Redis version 6
 -   Message queues: RabbitMQ version 3
 -   Time-series database: TimescaleDB Community (only open-source features are included)
+-   Continuous delivery: Argo CD 2 (only namespace-level, non-admin and non-beta features are included)

-Documentation regarding Additional services is located at <https://elastisys.io/compliantkubernetes/user-guide/additional-services/>.
+Documentation regarding Additional Services is located at <https://elastisys.io/compliantkubernetes/user-guide/additional-services/>.

-All instances of Additional services are replicated across three dedicated Nodes, with the exception of Standard Plan PostgreSQL that has two replicas.
+For fault-tolerance, Additional Services are replicated as follows:

+- PostgreSQL Premium Plan: 3 dedicated Nodes
+- Ephemeral Redis: 3 dedicated Nodes
+- RabbitMQ: 3 dedicated Nodes
+- TimescaleDB Premium Plan: 3 dedicated Nodes
+- PostgreSQL Standard Plan: 2 dedicated Nodes
+- TimescaleDB Standard Plan: 2 dedicated Nodes
+- Argo CD: not replicated, but guaranteed to fail-over within 5 minutes

 ## A3.2 Retention for logs and metrics